jonhattan/drush-shrinkdb/README.md

 # drush-shrinkdb

-Extends Drush sql-sanitize with an option to shrink the database size by wiping older content.
+Provides a command to shrink database size by wiping older content.

+Same funcionality is also provided as options to sql-sanitize.

 It only supports Drupal 8 for now.